vop_poc_nz: A Python Framework for Distributional Cost-Effectiveness and Value of Perspective Analysis: Methodological framework

 \subsection{Normative framework}

 The use of DCEA and VoP implies specific normative commitments that must be transparently communicated. \begin{itemize} \item \textbf{Inequality Aversion}: The parameter $\epsilon$ in Equation~\ref{eq:weights} is not an empirical constant but a moral choice reflecting society's tolerance for health inequality \citep{atkinson1970}.
 A value of $\epsilon=10.9$ (often cited in literature) implies a strong priority for the worst-off, while $\epsilon=0$ implies no special priority.
-Our default is $\epsilon=0.5$, representing mild aversion, following the illustrative examples in \cite{cookson2017}. \item \textbf{Societal Relevance}: The VoP calculation assumes that the societal perspective represents the ``true'' welfare standard.
-This is a utilitarian assumption that all costs (regardless of who bears them) matter equally \citep{brouwer2008}.
-This contrasts with the "extra-welfarist" view often adopted by health technology assessment bodies, which prioritizes health maximization within a fixed healthcare budget. \item \textbf{Opportunity Costs}: Both CEA and DCEA assume that resources used for an intervention displace other health-generating activities.
+Our default is $\epsilon=0.5$, representing mild aversion, following the illustrative examples in \cite{cookson2017}. \item \textbf{Reference perspective}: VoP requires a declared reference welfare standard.
+The demonstrations use the societal perspective, but the software retains directionality and can report the reverse comparison.
+Treating societal NMB as the reference remains a utilitarian value judgment rather than an empirical finding \citep{brouwer2008}. \item \textbf{Opportunity Costs}: Both CEA and DCEA assume that resources used for an intervention displace other health-generating activities.
 The WTP threshold $\lambda$ represents the shadow price of this displacement \citep{claxton2010}. \end{itemize} Users must explicitly acknowledge these value judgments when interpreting results.